 How long does it take to get to the dive location?

-The boat ride from the harbor to the dive location is about 15-25 minutes long.
-During the ride, there is always potential to see wildlife along the way.
-You will also be given and educational briefing about sharks and their behaviors.
+The boat ride from the harbor to the dive location is about 25 minutes long.
+During the ride, there is always the potential to see wildlife along the way.
+You will also be given an educational briefing about sharks and their behaviors.
 You will also be informed on how to be as respectful as possible near large marine animals and what to expect when in the water!